FAQs

 Just as a 10-, 15-, or even some 30-year-old PCs can boot up and run the software they have installed, and just as an old audio interface or electric keyboard or effects rack or old DVD player can still run, the microcontrollers and other components of a properly designed embedded system can and should perform for a good long while.

-A OnePSG may not last 50 years, like a traditional pedal steel (that’s probably had some major work done on it along the way, after all) might, but it will last years.
+A OnePSG may not last 50 years, like a traditional pedal steel (that’s probably had some major work done on it along the way) but it will last years.

-What’s to gain from the tradeoff?
-See the FAQ above about sound coming from the physical strings.
+What’s the tradeoff?
+See the FAQ above about string pitches.

-This question is from a Steel Guitar Forum post of 11/14/2023, about the lack of news of the OnePSG and its inventor for some time after the Introduction video appeared.:
+This question is from a Steel Guitar Forum post of 11/14/2023, about the lack of recent news of the OnePSG and its inventor:

 • The OnePSG Prototype was showcased over two years ago...
 What happened?
 Or as another poster put it: “Is the guy even alive?”: